riga1897/Django/replit.md

 - ✅ Unified form design across Blog and Marketplace with consistent Bootstrap styling, gradients, icons, and animations
 - ✅ Fixed PostgreSQL database connection using `dj_database_url` for Replit environment
 - ✅ Standardized URL patterns: all product URLs use `product/<int:pk>/...` convention
+- ✅ Removed authentication requirements (user login/registration not needed)
+- ✅ Removed user menu ("Пользователь") from sidebar navigation
+- ✅ Fixed blog post visibility: detail pages now accessible for all posts (published/unpublished) via direct URL
+- ✅ List views continue to filter by publication status (show only published, or all with ?show_drafts=1)

 # User Preferences